Curdflappers/CalculatorGame/docs/testing.md

 This document covers running tests.

-This program was developed on Windows 10.
+This program was developed on Windows 10, but it should work on any operating system.

 Testing is done with JUnit 5 and comprehensive unit tests and integration tests are found in `src/test/**/*.java`.
 All tests should pass.